warlock7/remix-kudos/README.md

 # Welcome to Remix Kudos App!

-- This app allows user to send kudos to other others.
+- This app allows user to send kudos to other users.
 - Built using remix framework [Remix Docs](https://remix.run/docs)

 ## Development